Tucker Act: Permitted lawsuits

 Suits may arise out of express or implied contracts to which the government was a party.
 Damages may be liquidated or unliquidated.
 Suits may be brought for Constitutional claims, particularly taking of property by the government to be compensated under the Fifth Amendment.
 Parties may bring suit for a refund of taxes paid.
 Explicitly excluded are suits in which a claim is based on a tort by the government.

 The Tucker Act granted jurisdiction to the Court of Claims over government contract money claims both for breach, and for relief under the contracts in the form of equitable adjustment.
+Claims against the government for breach of contract do not compromise the government's sovereign immunity, so the government cannot be held liable for failure to comply with a contractual obligation because of the exercise of its duties as a sovereign: "the two characters which the government possesses as a contractor and as a sovereign cannot be ... fused".

 As an alternative to proceeding directly against the United States pursuant to the Tucker Act, the Supreme Court, in Burr v.
 FHA, has stated that Congress may organize "sue and be sued" agencies; such agencies may be sued in any court of otherwise competent jurisdiction as if it were a private litigant, as long as the agency is to pay out the judgment from its own budget, not from the U.S. Treasury.
 Whether the agency or the Treasury is to pay depends on the congressional intent.

 The Tucker Act in itself does not create any substantive rights, but must be paired with a "money mandating" statute that allows for the payment of money, per the Supreme Court decision in United States v.
 Testan.